rathorejs/Firebase-web-push-notification-using-javascript-php/README.md

 # Steps

-1 Create proejct after login in firebase <br>
+1 Create project after login in firebase <br>
 2 Go > Cloud messaging > Click on code ICON  <br>
 3 Register app with App nickname <br>
 4 After register the app this will give you some java script code with APP_KEY and Other informaction, so copy this code and using in shared code.